top of page

 When an over-fifty, permanently-disabled, quasi-homeless, single-mother artist is (perhaps not so) unexpectedly plunged into an abyss of depression, her familiar boundaries blurring and crumbling around her, an unwelcomed exploration of the origins of behavior thrusts her work and world into unfamiliar territories, far beyond the bounds of comfort.

-This page is an introduction to works-in-progress , collectively titled "Embracing Childhood"
+This page is an introduction to the "Embracing Childhood"

 20221213_030357_edited_edited.jpg